Mandate of Heaven

-The dynastic cycle of the Chinese dynasties and the Mandate of Heaven.

 The Mandate of Heaven does not require a legitimate ruler to be of noble birth.
 Chinese dynasties such as the Han and Ming were founded by men of common origins, but they were seen as having succeeded because they had gained the Mandate of Heaven.
 Retaining the mandate is contingent on the just and able performance of the rulers and their heirs.

 Corollary to the concept of the Mandate of Heaven was the right of rebellion against an unjust ruler.
 The Mandate of Heaven was often invoked by philosophers and scholars in China as a way to curtail the abuse of power by the ruler, in a system that had few other checks.
 Chinese historians interpreted a successful revolt as evidence that Heaven had withdrawn its mandate from the ruler.
-Throughout Chinese history, times of poverty and natural disasters were often taken as signs that heaven considered the incumbent ruler unjust and thus in need of replacement.
+Throughout Chinese history, times of poverty and natural disasters were often taken as signs that Heaven considered the incumbent ruler unjust and thus in need of replacement.
 The classical statement of the legitimacy of rebellion against an unjust ruler, found in the Mencius, was often edited out of that text.

 The concept of the Mandate of Heaven also extends to the ruler's family having divine rights and was first used to support the rule of the kings of the Zhou dynasty to legitimize their overthrow of the earlier Shang dynasty.
 It was used throughout the history of China to legitimize the successful overthrow and installation of new dynasties, including by non-Han dynasties such as the Qing dynasty.
 The Mandate of Heaven has been called the Zhou dynasty's most important contribution to Chinese political thought, but it coexisted and interfaced with other theories of sovereign legitimacy, including abdication to the worthy and five phases theory.